Your enquiry has been successfully sent

 Biography

 Thomas Poulet graduated in 2000 from the Ecole Polytechnique (France) and in 2002 from the French National School of Telecommunications.
-Since joining CSIRO in 2003 he has been working on various projects aiming at transforming mineral deposits' formation understanding from a qualitative to a quantitative and predictive science.
-Over the last few years he has also been involved in geothermal research, leading to a PhD in geology on “Reactive Transport in damageable geomaterials - Thermal-Hydrological-Mechanical-Chemical coupling of geological processes” at the University of Western Australia in 2012.
-His areas of expertise include numerical modelling, signal processing, mathematical optimisation, software engineering, e-Research, high performance computing and physics-based machine learning.
-His current research activities centre on multiphysics instabilities in porous media.
+Since joining CSIRO in 2003 he has been working on various projects aiming at transforming mineral deposits' formation understanding from a qualitative to a quantitative and predictive science, first as a software developer and then as a research scientist.
+His development of numerical solutions for mineral exploration, geothermal and unconventional energy lead to a PhD in geology on “Reactive Transport in damageable geomaterials - Thermal-Hydrological-Mechanical-Chemical coupling of geological processes” at the University of Western Australia in 2012.
+His areas of expertise include geomechanics, numerical modelling, applied mathematics, software engineering, high performance computing and physics-based machine learning.
+His current research activities centre on multi-physics instabilities in porous media and physics-based machine learning.

 Fields of Research